 Although they have many benefits that other modes of transportation may not offer, they have drawbacks.
 In the last few years, there have been reports of fires caused by e-bike and e-scooter batteries.
 These fires are dangerous.
 A fire reported in early March injured several people: two of them were in critical condition.
 More than 200 firefighters responded to handle the call.

-What happens if your property is damaged in a fire caused by an electric bike battery?
+What happens if your property is damaged in a fire caused by an electric bike battery or you yourself suffer severe burn injuries?

 What Makes E-Bike Batteries Dangerous?